blynkkk/blynkkk.github.io/mobile/value_display.md

 Displays incoming data from your sensors or Virtual Pins.
 Can work in 2 modes :

-- PUSH mode (select if from Frequency Reading picker);
+- PUSH mode (select it from Frequency Reading picker);
 - Frequency Reading mode;

 In PUSH mode you update value display from hardware side with code :